claudiok/clsim/resources/docs/index.rst

 applies *MMC* and *clsim* and writes the result to a second file.
 It also uses Geant4 for photon generation and is configured to run on the CPU only.
-In addition, adding a random number generator using a photon object (instead of a I3Service) is demonstrated.
+In addition, adding a random number generator using a python object (instead of a I3Service) is demonstrated.

 .. highlight:: python